scaleoutsean/eseries-perf-analyzer/SCREENSHOTS.md

 ![Controllers](./images/dashboard_controllers.png)

-Volumes use live metrics which SANtricity exposes as "rate" metrics and EPA collector adjusts to "per second" rates for you.
+Volumes use live metrics which SANtricity exposes as "rate" metrics and EPA collector adjusts to "per second" rates for you. `eseries_volume_stat_total` (not shown) containers various performance metrics that can be used for detailed performance monitoring.

 ![Volumes](./images/dashboard_volumes.png)